CBT NOVICE – MANUAL

 If you have never ridden before and want to ride a manual bike, (one with clutch and gears) CBT Novice Manual, is the course for you, and if you are booking a full course to take your test, it will be the first day of an Intensive Novice Course.
 It does mean that throughout the summer months you need to book on a Monday, which is the day that I reserve for Novices, so it pays to book ahead to reserve a place.

-It could also be worth considering booking a TASTER LESSON to prepare you for your CBT, ask for advice when you book.
+It could be worth booking a TASTER LESSON to prepare you for your CBT, ask for advice when you book.
 A Taster Lesson would last for one to two hours, agreed in advance and would give you a chance to give things a try if you are unsure

 If you are ready to book go to the Contact page to book and fill in the form so that we can offer you the best course to suit you.